slerman12/UnifiedML/README.md

 [comment]: <> (⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽)

-[comment]: <> (#)
+#

-> &#9432;  :bulb: *The below sections describe many features in other domains, but chances are those features will work in RL as well.
+> :bulb: :information_source: *The below sections describe many features in other domains, but chances are those features will work in RL as well.
 For example, a cosine annealing learning rate schedule can be toggled with: ```lr_decay_epochs=100```.
 It will anneal per-episode rather than per-epoch.
 Different model architectures, image transforms, EMAs, and more are all supported across domains!*

 [comment]: <> (#)
 [comment]: <> (⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽)